KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      EXTRA_OECONF += "${STATICLIBCONF}"
      ```
      > **Notes**
-     > Some recipes need static libraries in order to work correctly (e.g. `pseudo-native` needs `sqlite3-native`).
+     > Some recipes need static libraries in order to work correctly (例如 `pseudo-native` needs `sqlite3-native`).
 Overrides, as in the previous example, account for these kinds of exceptions.
      > Some packages have packaging code that assumes the presence of the static libraries.
 If so, you might need to exclude them as well.

 ## 3.12 Working With Libraries